 Bishop considered the case when there exists coordinates $(z,w)$ in $\mathbb{C}^{2}$ such that near a CR singularity $p=0$, a real $2$-codimensional submanifold $M\subset\mathbb{C}^{2}$ is defined locally by

 where $\lambda\in\left[0,\infty\right]$ is a holomorphic invariant called the Bishop invariant.
 When $\lambda=\infty$, $M$ is understood to be defined by the second equation from $(1)$.
-If $\lambda$ is non-exceptional Moser and Webster~\cite{MW} proved that there exists a formal transformation that sends $M$ into the normal form
+If $\lambda$ is non-exceptional Moser-Webster~\cite{MW} proved that there exists a formal transformation that sends $M$ into the normal form

 where $w=u+iv$.
-When $\lambda=0$ Moser~\cite{Mos} derived the following partial normal form:
+When $\lambda=0$ Moser~\cite{Mos} constructed the following partial normal form:

-Here $s:=\min\left\{j\in\mathbb{N}^{\star}; a_{j}\neq 0\right\}$ is the simplest higher order invariant, known as the Moser invariant.
-The Moser partial normal form is still subject to an infinite dimensional group action.
-The local equivalence problem for the real submanifolds defined by (\ref{moser}) with $s<\infty$ was completely solved in a recent deep paper by Huang and Yin~\cite{HY2}.
+Here $s:=\min\left\{j\in\mathbb{N}^{\star}; a_{j}\neq 0\right\}$ is the simplest higher order invariant, known as Moser's invariant.
+Moser's partial normal form is still subject to an infinite dimensional group action.
+The local equivalence problem for the real submanifolds defined by (\ref{moser}) with $s<\infty$ was completely solved in a recent deep paper by Huang-Yin~\cite{HY2}.
 Among many other things, Huang and Yin proved that \eqref{moser} is either a quadric or it can be formally transformed into the following normal form defined by

-Moreover, the above normal form determines, up to the group action by $\mathbb{Z}_s$, the complex structure of $M$ near the singular point $p$.
-Here $s$ is just the mentioned Moser invariant.